Canadian Regulations for Travel Agencies in a Nutshell

 tico Ontario Certification

-If becoming an advisor under the umbrella of a host agency doesn’t suit you to the full glory of a Canadian Tuxedo, then the process is a bit more rigorous.
+If becoming an advisor under the umbrella of a host agency doesn't suit you to the full glory of a Canadian Tuxedo, then the process is more rigorous.

 What does this mean?
-It means that in addition to passing the TICO exam, you’ll need to undergo some fun bureaucratic procedures to get your travel agency on the up-and-up with Ontario.
+In addition to passing the TICO exam, you'll need to undergo some fun bureaucratic procedures to get your travel agency up and down with Ontario.

 Lucky for you, dear Ontarian, we outline both processes below!